the HIKES

 whereas his senior father Yannis takes care of their

-sheep they keep in Krousia).
-Short flat and shaded walk to Drakolaki cave that you may enter with care and a torch light.
+sheep and goats they keep in Krousia).
+Follows the short flat and shaded walk to Drakolaki cave that you may enter with care and a head light.
 Slippery inside the cave but beautiful.
 Fixed rope assist not to loose your legs.
 The cave has a length of 1900m and is richly decorated with stalagmites and stalactites, while it is very interesting to see the large quantities of sand.
-Only the first 400m of the cave is accessible
+Only the first 400m of the cave is accessible.

-A new slightly shorter path has been opened with optional deviation to the old castle (koules).
+A new slightly shorter path has been opened -easterly approach- with optional deviation to the old ruined castle (koules).
 It also avoids the land slide.

 Distance to Krousia 3,5k + 2k to Drakolaki - Hours 3 - Elevation Gain 470 - Elevation Loss 130